Get quotes from these car insurance providers and more

 Adding an experienced and older named driver to the policy is another effective way to bring down the cost.
 This way the insurer is reassured that the young person will not be the only one driving the car, which reduces the chances of an accident occurring.

-However, be careful of ‘fronting’, which is where you pretend your parent is the main driver.
+However, be careful of ‘fronting’ – declaring to the insurer that the additional, older driver is the main driver.
 Car insurance must be in the name of the main driver of the vehicle, otherwise you are breaking the law, and any claims you make will be rejected and your insurance invalidated.

-If you don’t need a car all year round, perhaps if you are at university, you could consider taking out a short-term car insurance policy rather than paying for annual cover when you only drive in the holidays.
+If you don’t need a car all year round – perhaps if you are at university – you could consider taking out temporary car insurance rather than paying for annual cover when you only drive in the holidays.
 This could save you a small fortune.

 It’s usually much cheaper to pay for the whole year in advance rather than paying monthly.
 You’ll avoid the monthly interest charges and could save a substantial amount.

-It may not be possible for many young drivers to pay for the cost for car insurance in one go, but if this option is open to you, it's one to consider.
+It may not be possible for many young drivers to pay the cost of car insurance in one go, but if this option is open to you, it's one to consider.

-Another option to consider is telematics or black box insurance.
-A black box will be installed in your car (or an app installed on your phone) that monitors how and when you drive.
+Another option to consider is black box insurance.
+A small telematics device will be installed in your car (or an app installed on your phone) that monitors how and when you drive.

-The technology measures factors like speed, mileage and braking and paints a picture of how safe a driver you are.
-If you are a safe driver and stick well within the speed limits, you could get cheaper car insurance.
+The technology measures factors like speed, cornering, mileage and braking and paints a picture of how careful a driver you are.
+If you stay within the speed limits and don’t drive too far and often, you could get cheaper car insurance.

-Having a black box fitted is a simple process.
-Some black box policies work more like pay-as-you-go mobile phone plans, where you can top up the number of miles you plan to cover.
+Having a black box fitted is a simple process and some black box policies work more like pay-as-you-go mobile phone plans, where you can top up the number of miles you plan to cover.
 Some black box polices restrict your driving at night – a notorious time for accidents.